MooersLab / latex-emacs

 Multiple versions of Emacs on the same computer

-You can have multiple versions of Emacs on your system; however, you will have to match the profiles to the Emacs version because the binaries in the elpa subfolder of the latex-emacs29 folder may not run with different versions of Emacs.
+You can have multiple versions of Emacs on your system; however, you must match the profiles to the Emacs version because the binaries in the elpa subfolder of the latex-emacs29 folder may not run with different versions of Emacs.

 No warranty is implied.
 Use at your own risk.